-The 2019 events season promises to be the busiest and most dynamic yet, with plenty of new industry trends coming to the fore, and a whole host of new event marketing tactics making their debut.
-As ever, thinking outside the box, embracing new technologies, and staying ahead of the curve is going to be essential for those in experience and event marketing wishing to stand out from the crowd.
+The events season promises to be the busiest and most dynamic yet, with plenty of new industry trends coming to the fore, and a whole host of new event marketing tactics making their debut.
+As ever, thinking outside the box, embracing new technologies, and staying ahead of the curve is going to be essential for those in event marketing wishing to stand out from the crowd.
 The latest approach which marketers are leaping on board with?
 Personalisation marketing, and making your audience feel – more so than ever before – that your marketing messages are directed solely at them.

 Ask any events professional about contemporary event attendees, and they’ll be quick to tell you that today’s event-going public are more demanding than ever before.
 While that comes with its own set of challenges, it’s by no means a bad thing… and it’s also by no means a challenge which we’re unable to rise to.
-Personalisation marketing helps brands and event marketers hone their skills, and make the most of the latest marketing technologies, allowing them to target audiences and (more importantly) specific audience members in ways previously unimaginable.
+Personalisation marketing helps brands and event marketers hone their skills, and make the most of the latest marketing technologies, allowing them to target audiences and (more importantly) specific audience members in ways hitherto unimaginable.

 In this blog, we’re going to be taking a closer look at the importance of personalised messaging and personalisation marketing as a whole.
-It’s something central to the ethos of all of us here at MCI Experience, and we couldn’t be more excited to see more unique, personalised, and tailored marketing opportunities becoming the norm in the events industry.
+It’s something central to the ethos of all of us here at MCI Experience, and the we couldn’t be more excited to see more unique, personalised, and tailored marketing opportunities becoming the norm in the events industry.

 Personalised Marketing Takes Off